 Where could a Roadpass be?
 I haven’t seen any, like, government buildings to apply at/perform a quest for/break into.
 I started a massive probing of bad guesses which, via random encounters, earned me about 600 mes with which to buy a Tit.
 Sword (Titanium?
 Also, yes, a “tit sword”, go right ahead and laugh), and a Lgt.
 Suit.
 Alis also trained herself a Heal spell, a run away spell and another spell that involves talking to intelligent enemies that I have yet to find.

 First I tried Medusa’s Cave again, not finding Medusa (though I did find about 40 mes in chests).
 Then I tried the shrine to the north, which was locked somehow, with weird lion heads on the door.
-I assumed it was magically locked based on some gossip in town.
-The penninsula to the southeast was packed with harder monsters I could still handle, but the cave I found there was also locked, this one needed a Dungeon Key.
+I assumed this was a magically locked door, based on some gossip in town.
+The peninsula to the southeast was packed with harder monsters I could still handle, but the cave I found there was also locked, this one needed a Dungeon Key.
 A cave to the far north (past a rough monster called an Evildead that suggested I wasn’t supposed to be there in the first place) was also locked.
 Fantastic.
 My best lead was a forest to the south where a plot event informed me that it was too confusing to navigate without a compass (something that’s not for sale).
 My attempts to go west of town were not just dead-ended, but had me promptly mauled to death by a Fishman.